 Wasteload allocations identify the portion of the loading capacity allocated to existing and future point sources of wastewater.
+In the Little Pond embayment system there are no direct point source discharges to the surface water.
 EPA interprets 40 CFR 130.2(h) to require that allocations for NPDES regulated discharges of storm water be included in the waste load component of the TMDL.
-On Cape Cod there are no surface water NPDES discharges discharging directly the surface waters in the Centerville Harbor embayment system and the vast majority of storm water percolates into the ground and aquifer and proceeds into the embayment systems through groundwater migration.
+On Cape Cod the vast majority of storm water percolates into the ground and aquifer and proceeds into the embayment systems through groundwater migration.
 The Linked Model accounts for storm water loadings and groundwater loading in one aggregate allocation as a non-point source - combining the assessments of waste water and storm water (including storm water that infiltrates into the soil and direct discharge pipes into water bodies) for the purpose of developing control strategies.
 Although the vast majority of storm water percolates into the ground, there are a few storm water pipes that discharge directly to water bodies that are subject to the requirements of the Phase II Storm Water NPDES Program.
 Therefore, any storm water discharges subject to the requirements of storm water Phase II NPDES permit must be treated as a waste load allocation.
 Since the majority of the nitrogen loading comes from septic systems, fertilizer, and storm water that infiltrates into the groundwater, the allocation of nitrogen for any storm water pipes that discharge directly to any of the embayments is insignificant as compared to the overall groundwater load.
 Based on land use, the Linked Model accounts for loading for storm water, but does not differentiate storm water into a load and waste load allocation.
-Nonetheless, based on the fact that there are few storm water discharge pipes within NPDES Phase II communities that discharge directly to embayments or waters that are connected to the embayments, the total waste load allocation for these sources is considered to be insignificant.
+Nonetheless, based on the fact that there are few storm water discharge pipes within NPDES Phase II communities that discharge directly to embayments or waters that are connected to the embayments, the waste load allocation for these sources is considered to be insignificant.
 This is based on the percent of impervious surface within 200 feet of the waterbodies and the relative load from this area compared to the overall load (Table IV-4 of the MEP Technical Report).
-Although most stormwater infiltrates into the ground on Cape Cod, some impervious areas within approximately 200 feet of the shoreline may discharge stormwater via pipes directly to the waterbody.
-For the purposes of waste load allocation it was assumed that all impervious surfaces within 200 feet of the shoreline discharge directly to the waterbody.
-This calculated load is 0.5% of the total load or 3972 kg/year as compared to the overall nitrogen load of 48,277 kg/year to the embayments.
-Looking at individual sub-embayments this load ranged from 0.3-1.3% compared to the individual nitrogen load to each sub-embayment (see Appendix C for details).
+Although most stormwater infiltrates into the ground on Cape Cod, some impervious areas within approximately 200 of the shoreline may discharge stormwater via pipes directly to the waterbody.
+For the purposes of waste load allocation it was assumed that all impervious surfaces within 200ft of the shoreline discharge directly to the waterbody.
+This calculated load is 0.46% of the total nitrogen load or 4.98 kg/year as compared to the overall nitrogen load of 7569 kg/year to the embayment (see Appendix C for details).
 This conservative load is obviously negligible when compared to other sources.